-CitySTUDIO is an inter-generational program for those who want a high level of independence, professional experience, and the challenge of an internship, with the same community, structure and mentoring support of our CityGAP program.
+CitySTUDIO is a program for those who want a high level of independence, professional experience, and the challenge of an internship, with the same community, structure and mentoring support of our CityGAP program.

 A three-week orientation to ground participants in the history, architecture and social geography of NYC, connect the participants to each other, orient them in NYC, and establish internship and independent project goals

 An internship that we arrange with our partners, or that you find on your own (this can also include stand-alone classes instead of an internship)